sandeepkumaar/trello-mimic/readme.md

 A Card factory will be responsible for creating cards with unique id Change text to card and modularise code

+A cardList to hold all card objects.
+Add, delete will happen there

 create multiple list